-F5 Networks Inc. FFIV delivered first-quarter fiscal 2019 GAAP earnings per share (excluding amortization of intangible assets, stock-based compensation and other one-time items) of $2.70, surpassing the Zacks Consensus Estimate of $2.54.
-Furthermore, earnings increased 19.5% year over year.
+F5 Networks Inc. FFIV reported first-quarter fiscal 2020 Non-GAAP earnings per share of $2.55, beating the Zacks Consensus Estimate of $2.43 but decreasing 5.6% year over year.

-By verticals, Enterprise, Service providers and Government (including 10% from the U.S. federal) contributed to 65%, 14% and 21% of total revenues, respectively.
+Going by the verticals, Enterprise, Service providers and Government (including 7% from the U.S. Federal) depicted 65%, 16% and 19% of the total product bookings, respectively.

 F5 Networks, Inc. Price, Consensus and EPS Surprise